emacs-eaf/emacs-application-framework/README.md

 ## Install

-EAF supports Linux (X11 and Wayland), Windows, macOS and FreeBSD, The installation method is very simple.
+EAF supports Linux (X11 and Wayland), Windows, macOS and FreeBSD, the installation method is very simple.

 #### 1. Download EAF